RMerl/asuswrt-merlin/README-merlin.txt

 - System info summary page
 - Wireless client IP and hostname on the Wireless Log page
-- OpenVPN client and server, based on code originally written by Keith Moyer for Tomato (RT-N66U, RT-AC66U)
+- OpenVPN client and server, based on code originally written by Keith Moyer for Tomato and reused with his permission.
+(RT-N66U, RT-AC66U)